Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Introduction

 \subsection{Our contribution}

-We consider computational problems related to maximizing systemic liquidity, when a financial authority can modify the network by appropriately removing debt, or by injecting cash into selected agents.
-We also consider financial network games where agents can choose to forgive incoming debts.
+We consider computational problems related to maximizing systemic liquidity, when a financial authority can modify the network by appropriately removing debt, or by injecting cash into selected banks.
+We also consider financial network games where agents (corresponding to banks) can choose to forgive incoming debts.

-We show how to compute the optimal cash injection policy in polynomial time when there are no default costs, by solving a linear program; the problem is NP-hard when non-trivial default costs apply.
-As our LP-based algorithm requires knowledge of the available budget and leads to non-monotone payments, we study the approximation ratio of a greedy cash injection policy.
-Regarding debt removal, we prove that finding the set of liabilities whose removal maximizes systemic liquidity is NP-hard, and so are relevant optimization problems.
+We show how to compute the optimal cash injection policy in polynomial time when there are no default costs, by solving a linear program; the problem is \NP-hard when non-trivial default costs apply.
+As our LP-based algorithm requires knowledge of the available budget and leads to non-monotone payments, we study the approximation ratio of a greedy cash injection policy that is budget-agnostic and guarantees monotone payments.
+Regarding debt removal, we prove that the problem of finding the set of liabilities whose removal maximizes systemic liquidity is \NP-hard, and so are relevant optimization problems.

 Regarding edge-removal games, with or without bailout, we study the existence and the quality of Nash equilibria, while also addressing computational complexity questions.
 Apart from arguing about well-established notions, such as the Price of Anarchy and the Price of Stability, we introduce the notion of the Effect of Anarchy (Stability, respectively) as a new measure on the quality of equilibria in this setting.